OpenMoonRay/openmoonray-docs/docs/Bokeh.md

 With the number of sides, as you approach infinity, it will converge to a circle.
 Common real camera blade configurations range between 6 and 9 blades, which is suggested for a realistic effect.
-The angle control can take any number from 0 to infinity but once you exceed 180 degrees, it\'s unnecessary.
+The angle control can take any number from 0 to 180 degrees.

 **Mode** | **Polygon**
 ---------- | ----------